Djaytan/upm-surprise-collaborative-filtering/1/b/report.md

 We see that K seems to be in [50:70] like in the exercise 1.a.
 So, we can make our conclusion now: the value of K seems to remain the same as for the previous exercise.

+## Comparison between 25% and 75% of missing data